My parents were hippies and they didn’t want my young brain filled with TV.

 4. Short stint at my sister’s house

 There was one particular period when I was 10 that she lived in the same little town as me, and every Thursday night was our date night.
-I would go over to her house, she would make us a Pour-A-Quiche and we would watch Columbo.
+I would go over to her house, she would make us a Pour-A-Quiche and we’d watch Columbo.

 I loved Thursday nights because POUR-A-QUICHE AND COLUMBO.